 The meeting is open to all members in good standing of the Society, i.e., all currently enrolled (not on leave) graduate students at SFU.
-Virtual door opens at 3:45 pm.
+Virtual doors open at 4:45 pm.

-Please RSVP here (a link to the meeting will be sent later).
-Only members in good standing who RSVPed in advance and remained until the end of the meeting will be eligible for prizes.
+To obtain the Zoom link to attend this meeting, all members must RSVP in advance, by clicking on this link.
+Only members in good standing who RSVPed in advance and remain until the end of the meeting will be eligible for prizes.

-The full agenda for this meeting may be found below.
+The draft agenda for this meeting may be found below.
 If you have any questions, comments, or concerns, please email our Director of Internal Relations at email@example.com.

 We look forward to “seeing” you at the AGM!